Creating Google Service Account

 A service account acts as a virtual user for your application, allowing secure, programmatic access to Google Analytics data without using personal credentials.

-Steps to create and configure service account
+Steps to create and configure service accountarrow-up-right

 1. Go to the Google Cloud Console: